sairum/tcsBU/README.md

 # tcsBU
+> **NOTE 4**: **This version of tcsBU (v1.2) is experimental!** It is based on the most current version of [w2ui](https://w2ui.com/web/home) and [JQuery](https://jquery.com/).
+Please change to branch *master* or *v1.1* and download that version instead.
+This code may beak at anytime because it uses the online versions of both javascript libraries mentioned (through their respective CDNs) and these may break compatibility with the javascript code of tcsBU.

 > **NOTE 3**: Until further notice, tcsBU online version (http://cibio.up.pt/software/tcsBU/index.html) will be not available due to a change in the Internet Service Provider.
 Currently, CIBIO's Website is not hosted directly by the University of Porto.
 You can still use the current version of tcsBU by selecting the master branch and downloading the files of this repository, saving them in any folder.
 Go to that folder and click on *index.html* or open it with any modern browser.